 5. Take A Ghost Tour

 New Orleans is a city with a haunted past.
 We decided to check it all out with Ghost City Tours.
 We took the nighttime Killers and Thrillers tour through the French Quarter.
-While this adults only tour wasn’t scary it did offer a bit of New Orleans history as well as tales of murders and and voodoo in the city.
-Ghost City Tours offers other tours including an all ages tour and even a haunted bar crawl!
+While this adults-only tour wasn’t scary it did offer a bit of New Orleans history as well as tales of murders and voodoo in the city.

-6. Walk through Bourbon St. (extra credit for doing this sober!)
+6. Walk down Bourbon St. (extra credit for doing this sober!)

 So, Bourbon Street is kind of a dump.
 If you are under the age of 25 and enjoy being able to carry your drink from bar to bar, you will love it.
 Otherwise, take a stroll for some interesting people-watching (and smells), then move on.

 The streetcars in New Orleans are a great way to access different parts of the city.
 We took one out to the Garden District from the French Quarter.

 We strolled through Lafayette Cemetery No. 1 in the Garden District and I think it was one of my favorite things that we did in New Orleans.
 Since the water table is so low here, they can’t bury bodies underground in the traditional way.
 So, instead, they use above-ground mausoleums, and they are fascinating.

 Each tomb held numerous bodies at one time.
 We learned that they end up being naturally cremated in the New Orleans heat which makes room for more bodies (interesting and a tad creepy, huh?).